 3D Modeling Techniques ZW3D vs Solidworks Lesson Three

-with overly complex sketching procedures.
-I was so unimpressed that
+overly complex constrained sketching procedures.
+I was so

-be streamlined even within their existing system.
-I call it feature
+can easily be implemented even within their existing system.
+I call

 This is by far the most stark example of the difference between

 constrain sketching and Streamline Sketching and Feature Based